dotnet/docs-maui/docs/user-interface/controls/radiobutton.md

 </ContentPage>
 ```

-In this example, the root element of the `ControlTemplate` is a <xref:Microsoft.Maui.Controls.Border> object that defines `Checked` and `Unchecked` visual states.
+In this example, the root element of the <xref:Microsoft.Maui.Controls.ControlTemplate> is a <xref:Microsoft.Maui.Controls.Border> object that defines `Checked` and `Unchecked` visual states.
 The <xref:Microsoft.Maui.Controls.Border> object uses a combination of <xref:Microsoft.Maui.Controls.Grid>, <xref:Microsoft.Maui.Controls.Shapes.Ellipse>, and `ContentPresenter` objects to define the visual structure of a <xref:Microsoft.Maui.Controls.RadioButton>.
-The example also includes an *implicit* style that will assign the `RadioButtonTemplate` to the `ControlTemplate` property of any <xref:Microsoft.Maui.Controls.RadioButton> objects on the page.
+The example also includes an *implicit* style that will assign the `RadioButtonTemplate` to the <xref:Microsoft.Maui.Controls.ControlTemplate> property of any <xref:Microsoft.Maui.Controls.RadioButton> objects on the page.

 > [!NOTE]
 > The `ContentPresenter` object marks the location in the visual structure where <xref:Microsoft.Maui.Controls.RadioButton> content will be displayed.

-The following XAML shows <xref:Microsoft.Maui.Controls.RadioButton> objects that consume the `ControlTemplate` via the *implicit* style:
+The following XAML shows <xref:Microsoft.Maui.Controls.RadioButton> objects that consume the <xref:Microsoft.Maui.Controls.ControlTemplate> via the *implicit* style:

 ```xaml
 <StackLayout>